laurolins/topkube_benchmark/README.md

 # TopKube Benchmark

-This project contains a set of one thousand rank consolidation problems, for which we don't need a whole consolidation, but just the ability to quickly retrieve the top-k key-value pairs of the consolidated rank.
+This project contains a set of one thousand rank consolidation problems for which we just want to retrieve onle the top-k key-value pairs of the consolidated rank.

 ## Resources